-Victims of car accidents in Pennsylvania may be eligible for a range of compensatory and non- compensatory benefits that cover damages for monetary as well as non-monetary losses.
+Victims of car accidents in Pennsylvania may be eligible for a range of benefits that cover damages for monetary as well as non-monetary losses.
 It is advisable to speak with an experienced car accident lawyer after an accident to understand your legal rights.

 Types of Auto Accidents